bogomolovs/dbhelper/README.md

 ========

 This is a simple Go database helper package.
 It is inspired by `gorp`, but uses prepared statements.
 It helps to interact with sql.DB by generating, preparing and executing queries.
 It marshals Go structs to and from databases and uses database/sql.
-Queries for insert, update and delete are prepared automatically, when new table is added.
+Queries for insert, update, delete and select by id are prepared automatically, when new table is added.
+Queries to select by one column are prepared automatically when dbhelper.SelectBy() is called first time for corresponding column.
 Other statements can be prepared using dbhelper.Prepare().
-It supports automatic update of:
+Following structure fields (and columns) are set automatically:

 * record id (after inserting)
 * created time (after inserting)